mlraglin/DCiFR/README.md

 ![](https://github.com/peter1125/DCiFR/blob/main/logo.png)

 DCiFR (Demographic Characteristics in Facial Recognition) is a wrapper software that allows you to run deep learning models to parse demographic characteristics from an image.
 This open-source wrapper software written in Python has a GUI that will allow you to run complex models without any knowledge of coding.
-This includes functions from [deepface](https://github.com/serengil/deepface) and is built with [PyQT5](https://pypi.org/project/PyQt5/) to provide the GUI.
+This includes functions from [deepface](https://github.com/serengil/deepface) and [fairface] (https://github.com/dchen236/FairFace) and is built with [PyQT5](https://pypi.org/project/PyQt5/) to provide the GUI.
+This wrapper is hosted on Docker to allow for easy use on any operating system.

 ## Getting Started